sankeerthreddy1597/WeatherApp-ReactNative/README.md

 - The project uses the expo CLI for initial setup and other changes to the application.

 - Current Work:
-  - Stack Navigation between the home screen and cite weather screen.
-  - Choosing theme, colors and styles for the UI.
+  - City Weather Screen UI
+  - Setting up data for calling OpenWeather API
+  - Search Update on Add city Modal

 ### Current UI progress